flokosiol/kirby-blockchain/README.md

 # kirby-blockchain

-This plugin for [Kirby](https://getkirby.com) has no functionality.
-Pretend you are doing "something with blockchain" if you want to get rich, they said.

-Here we go …
+This plugin for [Kirby](https://getkirby.com) has no other functionality than to show up in the list of installed plugins in the Kirby Panel.
+Your clients might be impressed and you may charge more money.

 If you want to waste money: https://paypal.me/flokosiol